- Brussels Sprouts

 Garlic Bulbs from Gurney's

 Garlic is one of the easiest and most rewarding crops to grow in the garden.
-It takes up little space and requires little maintenance—and your reward is zesty, complex flavors and varieties that you won't find at just any grocery store.
+It takes up little space and requires little maintenance--and your reward is zesty, complex flavors and varieties that you won't find at just any grocery store.
 Gurney's has provided generations of gardeners with garlic bulbs and offers a wide selection of garlic bulbs for sale.
 We grow garlic seeds in our test gardens and only offer the top varieties in terms of taste and garden performance.

-Choosing the Right Garlic Seeds
+Choosing the Right Garlic Bulb

-Getting Started with Garlic Seeds
+Getting Started with Garlic Bulbs

 While some gardeners start garlic from seeds, Gurney's offers plump, garlic bulbs for sale and delivers them right to your door.
 Before buying garlic bulbs, determine where you plan to plant them.